 - Asking us to introduce ourselves

-- Letting the team know what medicines your child takes at home
+- Letting the team know which medicines your child takes at home

-- Asking about your child’s medicine, including the potential side effects, doses, and color
+- Asking about your child’s medicines, including the potential side effects, doses and color

 - Reminding us of any allergies your child may have